-Other nationally financed capital expenditure is projected to provide a contractionary contribution of 0.6 percentage points of GDP.
+Other nationally financed capital expenditure is projected to provide a contractionary contribution of 0.2 percentage points of GDP.

-support potential growth, create much-needed fiscal space and help ensuring fiscal sustainability over the longer term, including in view of climate change and health challenges.
+- primary current expenditure (net of discretionary revenue measures) is projected to provide a contractionary contribution of 0.2 percentage points of GDP. - (14) The quality of Member States' budgetary measures appear particularly important.
+Fiscal structural reforms aimed at improving the composition of national budgets can support potential growth, create much-needed fiscal space and help ensuring fiscal sustainability over the longer term, including in view of climate change and health challenges.
 On the revenue side, the COVID-19 crisis has reinforced the importance of reforms for more efficient and fairer public revenue systems.
 On the expenditure side, it has made even more crucial to increase the level and quality of sustainable and growth-enhancing investments, consistent with serving the objectives of enhancing growth potential, economic and social resilience and the green and digital twin transition.
-The Recovery and Resilience Plans will allow to improve the composition of national budgets.

-(15) According to the programme's medium-term budgetary plans, the general government deficit is planned to decrease from 0.7% of GDP in 2023 to 0.6% of GDP in 2024 and to reach a balance in 2025.

-Based on the programme, the overall fiscal stance - also including the impact on aggregate demand from investment financed by both the national and the EU budgets, notably the Recovery and Resilience Facility - is estimated at 0.2% of GDP in 2023 and 2024 on average.
-The positive contribution of expenditure financed by Recovery and Resilience Facility grants and other EU funds is projected to decrease by 0.1 percentage point of GDP.
-Nationally financed investment is projected to provide a contractionary contribution of 0.1 percentage point of GDP.
-Nationally financed primary current expenditure (net of discretionary revenue measures) is projected to provide a neutral contribution.

-The current estimate of the 10-year average nominal potential growth is $3 \frac{1}{2} \%^{13}$ .
-However, this estimate does not include the impact of the reforms that are part of the Recovery and Resilience Plan and can boost Denmark's potential growth.

-- (16) The general government debt ratio is planned in the Convergence programme to decrease from 41.6% of GDP in 2023 to 41.3% of GDP in 2024.
-Denmark is considered to face low fiscal sustainability risks over the medium term, as per the latest debt sustainability analysis.
-14 - (17) In view of the currently still exceptionally high degree of uncertainty, the fiscal policy guidance should remain predominantly qualitative.
+The Recovery and Resilience Plans will allow to improve the composition of national budgets. - (15) According to the programme's medium-term budgetary plans, deficit is planned to decrease from 3.2% in 2023 to 2.5% of GDP in 2024.
+The general government deficit is planned to no longer exceed 3% of GDP in 2024.
+The programme does not include the information required to estimate the overall fiscal stance in 2023 and 2024. - The current estimate of the 10-year average nominal potential growth is 5 3⁄4 % 12.
+However, this estimate does not include the impact of the reforms that are part of the Recovery and Resilience Plan and can boost Poland's potential growth. - (16) The general government debt ratio is planned to decrease from 58.7% of GDP in 2023 to 57.9% of GDP in 2024.
+Poland is considered to face low fiscal sustainability risks over the medium term, as per the latest debt sustainability analysis.13 - (17) In view of the currently still exceptionally high degree of uncertainty, the fiscal policy guidance should remain predominantly qualitative.
 More precise quantified guidance for the later years should be provided in 2022, if the degree of uncertainty has sufficiently declined by then.

-The Council has assessed the 2021 Convergence Programme and the follow-up by Denmark to the Council Recommendation of 20 July 2020.
+The Council has assessed the 2021 Convergence Programme and the follow-up by Poland to the Council Recommendation of 20 July 2020.

-HEREBY RECOMMENDS DENMARK TO:
+HEREBY RECOMMENDS POLAND TO:

-- 1. In 2022, maintain a supportive fiscal stance, including the impulse provided by the Recovery and Resilience Facility, and preserve nationally financed investment. - 2.
+- 1. In 2022, pursue a supportive fiscal stance, including the impulse provided by the Recovery and Resilience Facility, and preserve nationally financed investment. - 2.
 When economic conditions allow, pursue a fiscal policy aimed at achieving prudent medium-term fiscal positions and ensuring fiscal sustainability in the medium term.
 At the same time, enhance investment to boost growth potential. - 3.
-Pay particular attention to the composition of public finances, both on the revenue and expenditure sides of the budget, and to the quality of budgetary measures, to
+Pay particular attention to the composition of public finances, both on the revenue and expenditure sides of the budget, and to the quality of budgetary measures, to ensure a sustainable and inclusive recovery.
+Prioritise sustainable and growthenhancing investment, notably supporting the green and digital transition.
+Give priority to fiscal structural reforms that will help provide financing for public policy priorities and contribute to the long-term sustainability of public finances, including by strengthening the coverage, adequacy, and sustainability of health and social protection systems for all.